bcolloran/navigation/README.md

 #### Load trained network weights

 If you'd rather not spend ~45 minutes training the agent, you can load the weights of a trained network and immediately evaluate the performance of the agent.
+Just skip the cells below the heading `Run the experiment (SKIP THIS IF YOU DON'T WISH TO TRAIN!)`

-Just skip to the cells below the heading `Load the saved model` towards the bottom of the notebook, and begin running from there.
+below the heading `Load the saved model` towards the bottom of the notebook, and begin running from there.